-Barry Richters: Long term tutor (1983) and member
+Barry Richters: Long term tutor (1983) and Life Member

 Barry’s expertise lies in Sandblasting, Lamp Making and Leadlighting, each of which he has tutored over the years.
 Currently, he can be found sharing his expertise with the intermediate workshop students.